paveachi/tse/crawler/README.md

 # Testing

-Tested with valgrind to ensure there are no memory leaks.
+Tested with valgrind to ensure there are no memory leaks (make valgrind runs valgrind on all test cases in testing.sh).
 The bash script Testing.sh tests a variety of cases where parameters are invalid.
 It also tests the crawler on letters, toscrape and dictionary to depths 0 and 1.
 The crawler passes all of these tests.